kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 <div class="cardlist" markdown="1">

-- The main component of Alphabet revenue is google advertising revenue.
+- The **main component of Alphabet revenue is google advertising revenue**.
 85 cents from each dollar Alphabet earns in revenues comes from Google advertising (It was 86 cents in the previous year).

-- Geographical split of revenues: 46% USA (growing 21% assuming constant currency) and 33% in EMEA (20% growth).
-Rest of the world is growing by 30%.
+- Geographical split of revenues: **46% USA** (growing 21% assuming constant currency) and **33% in EMEA** (20% growth). **Rest of the world** is growing **by 30%**.

-- Advertising revenue grew by 22%, and this increase was driven by the rise in mobile search and also growth in Youtube.
+- **Advertising revenue grew by 22%**, and this increase was driven by the **rise in mobile search and also growth in Youtube**.
 This shift is also the main reason behind the lower price per click and growth in traffic acquisition costs.

-- Google Other revenues are the fastest growing part of revenue, growing 33%.
-This growth by 4,9bn was primarily driven by Google Cloud and Google play in-app purchases (Google play revenue is net of payout to developers)
+- **Google Other revenues** are the fastest growing part of revenue, growing **33%**.
+This growth by 4,9bn was primarily driven by **Google Cloud and Google play in-app purchases** (Google play revenue is net of payout to developers)

 - Although Google/Alphabet leadership likes to stress out that Alphabet is not only about Google, if you look at revenues of activities outside Google, these are insignificant.
 It is not even 1% of total revenue (primary Fiber and Verily).
 However, this doesn't hold if you look at operating income of those Other Bets (that's how Alphabet calls them).
 Other bets lost 3,4bn in 2018.